35 GTA 5 Locations Based on Real Life

 Why It Counts: The Vinewood Walk of Fame mirrors the Hollywood Walk of Fame.
 The safe claim is the sidewalk feature itself, not that each in-game star maps to a real celebrity.

-Claim Guardrail: Do not say the names on the stars are real Hollywood names unless individually verified.
+Accuracy Note: The names on the stars should not be treated as real Hollywood names unless individually verified.

 GTA 5 Oriental Theater